actlist/actlist/README.md

 ```
 * Generate executable main class called `Plugin` where in default package (please do not assign package).
 * Inherit the `ActlistPlugin` class in your `Plugin` class.
-* (Option) to make a plugin that contains graphic things, you can write the `Plugin.fxml` file where in the same location.
+* (Optional) to make a plugin that contains graphic things, you can write the `Plugin.fxml` file where in the same location.
-* (Option) you can set the plugin's icon image that display where in about menu (Right click > About) through `Plugin.png`
+* (Optional) you can set the plugin's icon image to display on about menu (Right click > About) through `Plugin.png`. if not exists `Plugin.png` then default Actlist logo image will be displayed.
 * Export your project to runnable jar file and put into `/plugins/` directory that under the Actlist installed path.

 Here is an example source code of `Plugin.java`